gabrieluizramos/hooks/README.md

 Some useful custom hooks.

-- [useKonamiCode](./use-konami-code): to dispatch a callback when use types the konami code correctly
+- [useKonamiCode](./use-konami-code): to dispatch a callback when user types the konami code correctly